stant/jfileprocessorRest/README.md

 has Bookmarks

+* Works with Lists of Strings, which can be filenames.
 Lets you save file lists to a "List Window" or a File.
 You can add or subtract 1 list window to/from another.
 Save the list window.
 Read in a list to a window (adds items to existing list).

-has pretty good search ability.
+* has pretty good search ability.

 ```java
 search automatically prepends your starting Folder to your search pattern